310mc/https-310mc.github.io-tl/source/_posts/scout/tough_guy.md

 {% endbubble %}

 {% bubble Kuro v2 %}
 Mm~… My bad, Morisawa.
-I was actin’ out one of those “cliche school drama scenes” based on Tetsu’s advice.
+I was actin’ out one of those “cliche school drama” scenes based on Tetsu’s advice.
 {% endbubble %}

 {% img /img/es/scoutstory/toughguy/2_2.jpg %}

 {% bubble Tetora fist %}
 Kuuuh\~!
-That was awesome, Taishou![^] It was so exhilarating to watch\~!!
+That was awesome, Taishou![^2] It was so exhilarating to watch\~!!
 That’s totally how it is in school dramas!

 Running with toast in your mouth while saying “I’m gonna be late~♪” is a classic trope…☆
 {% endbubble %}